forealasting/MPDQN-Scalable_OneM2M_RL_for_INTEL/README.md

 ### IP Configuration

-Modify the following IP addresses in the Python code if your network configuration changes:
+Modify the following IP addresses if your network configuration changes:

 ```python
 ip = "192.168.99.104"  # Update with the new IP address